MillsCS215AppInventorProj/chartmaker/README.md

 <p>The implentation requires a WebViewer</p>

 ### Example Blocks

-You can see the designated types for each parameter here.
-You must pass the WebViewer to the blocks.
+<p>You can see the designated types for each parameter here.
+You must pass the WebViewer to the blocks.</p>

 <br>
 ![Alt text](https://github.com/MillsCS215AppInventorProj/chartmaker/blob/master/example/piechart.png?raw=true "Pie Chart Block")